San Choy Bao (Pork and Water Chestnut Lettuce Wraps) Recipe – Healthy, Low Carb & Delicious

 Step 6: Finish & Assemble

-Stir in ¼ cup sliced green onions, remove from heat, and transfer filling to a bowl.
-Spoon warm filling into chilled lettuce cups.
-Garnish with toasted sesame seeds and extra sliced green onions.
+Next, mix in ¼ cup of chopped green onions, remove from the stove, and transfer the filling into a bowl.
+Using a spoon, fill the chilled lettuce cups with the warm filling.
+I like to garnish and serve them topped with toasted sesame seeds and extra chopped green onions.
 Serve immediately.

 Related: Instant Por Pulled Chicken Recipe